What Is ORP in Hydrogen Water?

 Hydrogen-rich water may show a negative ORP reading.

-That can be interesting, but it does not automatically answer the most specific hydrogen-water question:
+That can be useful context, but it does not automatically answer the most specific hydrogen-water question:

 How much dissolved molecular hydrogen is actually present?

-To answer that, you need dissolved hydrogen concentration, usually expressed in PPB or PPM.
+To answer that, dissolved hydrogen concentration should be reported in PPB or PPM.

-Negative ORP may support the idea that the water has reducing characteristics, but it should not be used as a substitute for hydrogen concentration testing.
+Negative ORP may provide related water-chemistry information, but it should not be used as a substitute for dissolved hydrogen concentration testing.

 ORP vs Dissolved Hydrogen